 This latter text is significant because of the parallel to 1 Corinthians 5.
 In both texts, Paul hands someone over to Satan.
 That fact indicates that false teaching is just as much a disciplinable offense as sexual immorality.
 And so Paul excommunicates these two false teachers, Hymenaeus and Alexander.

-If we would be faithful to Christ, we must be willing to impose the most extreme sanction that the church has to battle false teachers.
+If we would be faithful to Christ, we must be willing to impose the church’s most extreme sanction in dealing with false teachers.

 4. Refuse support for false teachers.